Dental Hygiene Admissions

 The Dental Hygiene program is a limited-enrollment, competitive point-based entry program with only 24 seats available each year, beginning in the Fall semester.
 Applicants must apply each year to the program if not accepted the first time; there is no waiting list.
 The program is in high demand and is very competitive, so there is no guarantee of acceptance.

-Changes are being made to the admissions protocol that will be implemented in two phases – Fall 2023 and Fall 2024 – and information about the changes is in the Dental Hygiene admissions packets for each of those years.
+Changes have been made to the admissions protocol that will be implemented in two phases – Fall 2023 and Fall 2024 – and information about the changes is in the Dental Hygiene admissions packets for each of those years.

 All requirements for admissions, including the minimum criteria and the competitive admissions process, are outlined in the admissions packets.